-The Republican party broke apart in the 1824 election.
+The Republican Party broke apart in the 1824 election.
 A large majority of the states now chose electors by popular vote, and the people’s vote was considered sufficiently important to record.
-The nomination of candidates by congressional caucus was discredited.
-Groups in each state nominated candidates for the presidency, resulting in a multiplicity of favorite-son candidacies.
+The nomination of candidates by the congressional caucus was discredited.
+Groups in each state nominated candidates for the presidency, resulting in a multiplicity of favorite son candidacies.

-John C. Calhoun was chosen vice president by the electoral college with a majority of 182 votes.
+The Electoral College chose John C. Calhoun as vice president by a majority of 182 votes.

 1828: Andrew Jackson vs. John Quincy Adams

 Andrew Jackson won the presidency in 1828 by a landslide, receiving a record 647,292 popular votes (56 percent) to 507,730 (44 percent) for the incumbent John Quincy Adams.
 John C. Calhoun won the vice presidency with 171 electoral votes to 83 for Richard Rush and seven for William Smith.